JavaModule/android-studio-config/README.md

 ### Editor > General > Auto import
 * Inser imports on past - 'All'
+* Add unambiguous imports on the fly
 * Optimize imports on the fly
-* Add unambiguous imports on the fly

 ### Editor > General > Appearance
 * Use block caret
-* Show line numbers
 * Show white spaces
 * Show CSS color preview as background